puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     Notice: /Stage[main]/Main/Node[learning.puppet.vm]/Notify[Hello Puppet!]/message: defined 'message' as 'Hello Puppet!'
     Notice: Applied catalog in 0.45 seconds

+Now go ahead and disconnect from your agent node.

+    exit

 ## Review

 We introduced the role of certificates in the master/agent relationship, and